No Products in the Cart

 Laminate flooring is a versatile product that works in many different rooms.
 In this section we summarise where it can be used around the home.

 The construction of laminate flooring and its appeal makes it a popular choice for many customers.
-Its durability means that it can be fitted in living spaces such as main living rooms and reception areas and has the ability to withstand everything that’s thrown at it.
+Its durability means that it can be fitted in living spaces such as main living rooms and reception areas and can withstand everything that’s thrown at it.
 As well as being resistant to wear and tear, it can also cope with the fluctuations in temperature.
-It’s also available in a variety of different styles to replicate a real wood look or even tiles if that’s what you prefer.
+It’s also available in a variety of distinctive styles to replicate a real wood look or even tiles if that’s what you prefer.

 The kitchen is a busy place which makes laminate an ideal choice.
 It can cope with everyday use as well as splashes and changes in moisture levels.
 You can choose from either tile or wood to reflect your unique style so it’s a great option for kitchens.